sugatoray/synthetic-data-generator/README.md

 ## Introduction

 Synthetic Data Generator is a tool that allows you to create high-quality datasets for training and fine-tuning language models.
 It leverages the power of distilabel and LLMs to generate synthetic data tailored to your specific needs.
-[The announcement blog](https://huggingface.co/blog/synthetic-data-generator) goes over a practical example of how to use it.
+[The announcement blog](https://huggingface.co/blog/synthetic-data-generator) goes over a practical example of how to use it but you can also wathh the [video](https://www.youtube.com/watch?v=nXjVtnGeEss) to see it in action.

 Supported Tasks: